 9. Ellen’s Design Challenge winner had title stripped over plagiarism

 Even Ellen DeGeneres’ reality competition show on the network could not escape a scandal.
 Tim McLellan won Ellen’s Design Challenge in 2015 and received the $100,000 prize for his furniture design, but there was one problem: It wasn’t his design, allegedly.
 According to HGTV producers, they got an anonymous tip that McLellan’s design was not original and discovered it had already been done by European designer Simon Schacht.
-After just one week, McLellan’s title was taken away and runner-up, Katie Stout, was named the winner.
+After just one week, McLellan’s title was taken away and the runner-up, Katie Stout, was named the winner.

 McLellan later appeared on The Ellen DeGeneres Show and claimed that he did not knowingly plagiarize Schacht’s design.
 DeGeneres said that she believed him and wanted to work with him again in the future.

 Next: Rehab Addict star finds herself in court several times.

 8. Rehab Addict star had multiple court battles